 Nemorio “Nemo” Rincon

 Nemorio “Nemo” Rincon, Banquet Manager of the Sterling Ballroom at the DoubleTree Tinton Falls, NJ.
 When you read our amazing reviews, it’s hard to avoid Nemo’s name.
-As Banquet Manager at the DoubleTree Tinton Falls and the Sterling Ballroom for over four years, Nemo Rincon has played a huge role in making sure all of our weddings are put together perfectly.
+As Banquet Manager at the DoubleTree Tinton Falls and the Sterling Ballroom for over five years, Nemo Rincon has played a huge role in making sure all of our weddings are put together perfectly.
 “I want to make sure our couples have everything they could ever need on their wedding day.
 They shouldn’t be worrying about a thing – that’s my job.”

-General Manager, has been with the company since 2006, and has made a huge impact in every role she’s been in.
+Brooke Gordon, General Manager at the DoubleTree Tinton Falls, NJ.
+Brooke has been with the company since 2006, and has made a huge impact in every role she’s been in.
 She started as a front desk agent and worked her way up through being room sales coordinator, catering sales director and ultimately ending up as GM of the DoubleTree.
 She understands all of the logistics and processes of catering sales because of her time spent there, and loves to help out the catering team when she can.
 Her favorite part about her job is being able to please the guests.
 She says, “It’s a great feeling when you can create a special moment, big or small, for our guests.”
 Her biggest strength is her patience.
 Brooke says that patience is key in the hospitality industry and she knows that along with patience comes a much deserved success and happiness for brides, grooms, and catering staff alike.